-The numerical values chosen for the base case of our simulations can be seen in Table 1.
-Unless specified otherwise, these values are used as the parameters in all simulations throughout the remainder of this paper.
-Moreover, the monitoring node is positioned at the center of the field at position (25, 25), all nodes are immobile, and can communicate with other nodes within their communication range.
-Besides, the results showed in all simulations correspond to an average of these values for 30 different runs.
+In our simulations, we used 100 nodes in a sensor field of 50×50 m2.
+All nodes have a initial energy of 100 J and their communication ratio is 15 m.
+Moreover, we use k = $\log_c 1000$ and the monitoring node is positioned at the center of the field at position (25, 25).
+The results showed in all simulations correspond to an average of these values for 30 different runs.

-In the finite energy budget, presented in the last section, the choice of the best value for the constant c is of fundamental importance to determine the behavior of probability p', and consequently, the way each node will spend its budget.
+In the finite energy budget, presented in the last section, the choice of the best value for the constant c is of fundamental importance to determine the behavior of probability p'and, consequently, the way each node will spend its budget.
 In order to analyze the influence of this constant for different values of budget, we ran the prediction-based energy map for 100 nodes in the same scenario described above.
-Figure 4-a shows the average percentage error when each node
+Figure 2-a shows the average percentage error when each node can send only 2 energy information packets to the monitoring node, and, in Figure 2-b, we have the mean budget for each value of c.
+We can see that the larger the value of c, the faster the nodes use their budget.
+For example, for c = 20, the budget is used fast and, at the end of simulation, almost all nodes have already spent their budget, increasing the mean error.
+On the other hand, for c = 1.05, all nodes spend their budget slowly.